pronamic/wp-horsetelex/readme.txt

 == Changelog ==

 = 0.1.1 =
-*	Open Horsetelex links by default in a new window/tab
+*	Open Horsetelex links by default in a new window/tab.

 = 0.1 =
-*	Initial release
+*	Initial release.

 == Links ==